FranxYao/Deep-Generative-Models-for-Natural-Language-Processing/README.md

 Also check the InfoGAN paper and Lisa's _Specializing Word Embeddings (for Parsing) by Information Bottleneck_.

 There is a CVPR paper _Information Maximizing Visual Question Generation_.
 Unfortunately their formulation of mutual information is just wrong.
-When you read this paper by any chance, double check it with the definition of conditional MI in Cover and Thomas paper, chapter 2.
+If you read this paper by any chance, double check it with the definition of conditional MI in Cover and Thomas book, chapter 2.
 Also check my notes about the definition of conditional mutual information.

 ----